wp-plugins/coupon-creator/readme.txt

 <h4>How to Create a Coupon</h4>
 Create a coupon by going to the coupon custom post type and filling in all the settings in the custom meta box.

-Insert the coupon into a post or page using a shortcode.
+Insert the coupon into a post or page using the shortcode inserter above the content Editor.

-Coupon displays until the expiration date chosen by you.

-If you check the Ignore Expiration Checkbox the coupon will display on the site past the expiration date or with no date at all.
+Coupon displays until the expiration date chosen by you or you can check the Ignore Expiration Checkbox and the coupon will display on the site past the expiration date or with no date at all.

 <h4>Coupon Creator Shortcode</h4>